 You'll probably start by discussing your symptoms with your primary care provider.
 If you aren't already seeing a doctor who specializes in the female reproductive system (gynecologist), your primary care provider may refer you to one.

 Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

 To prepare for your appointment:

 - Take along a record of your menstrual cycles.
 Keep a journal of your menstrual cycles for the past few months, including first and last date of bleeding for each cycle, and whether the flow was light, moderate or heavy.

 - Make a list of any signs and symptoms you're experiencing.
 Include detailed descriptions.
-Include even symptoms that may seem unrelated.
+Include any symptoms that may seem unrelated.

 - Make a note of key personal information.
 Include any major stresses or recent life changes.

 - Prepare questions.
-Your time with your doctor is limited, so prepare a list of questions to help you make the most of your time together.
+Your time with your doctor may be limited, so prepare a list of questions to help you make the most of your time together.